blah238/sails-cookie-error/README.md

 # Sails.js 1.x cookie-parser error

-This is a Sails.js 1.x application with a (relatively) minimal test harness reproducing an issue where a second `lift` of Sails fails with an error in the `cookie-parser` module.
+This is a Sails.js 1.x application with a (relatively) minimal test harness reproducing an issue where a second `lift` of Sails fails with an error in the 3rd-party `passport` module.

 To reproduce: